techenthusiast167/Tech-Enthusiast-/README.md

 ## Technical Arsenal

 **Languages:** Python • Bash • PowerShell
-**Domains:** OSINT • Threat Intelligence • Cyber Recon • Digital Forensics
+**Domains:** OSINT • Threat Intelligence

-**Tools:** SpiderFoot • Maltego • Shodan • theHarvester • Google Dorking • FOCA • Tor • AnyRun
+**Tools:** SpiderFoot • Maltego • Shodan • theHarvester • Google Dorking • FOCA • Tor • AnyRun, etc

 **Environments:** Kali Linux • Parrot OS • VirtualBox • GitHub Actions • Jupyter

 ---

 ## My Vision

-> “The power of OSINT lies not just in finding data, but in connecting dots that others overlook.”
+“The power of OSINT lies not just in finding data, but in connecting dots that others overlook.”

 I believe cybersecurity begins with **awareness** and **visibility**.
 Through research, public challenges, and open-source tooling, my mission is to make **intelligence accessible**, **educational**, and **action-driven** for everyone in the cyber community.